 For most of the operation, the surgeon and assistant will both be on the patient’s right.
 The assistant will be near the patient’s right shoulder.
 One monitor should be placed near the feet, and another should be placed near the head on the patient’s left.
 The cautery foot pedal is placed on the patient’s right (Figure 1).

 The preoperative markings for ostomy sites are reinforced by scratching the skin with a needle.

 The peritoneal cavity can be accessed with a Hasson technique or Veress needle above the umbilicus.
 Pneumoperitoneum to a pressure of 15 mm Hg is established.
-With observation through a 30-degree laparoscope, two 5-mm trocars are placed in ...
+With observation through a 30-degree laparoscope, two 5-mm trocars are placed in the right ...